Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-Afro Libio Basaldella, who went by the professional name Afro, was born in Udine on March 4, 1912.
-He trained in Florence and Venice, where he received his diploma in painting in 1931.
-The following year he spent some time in Milan, where, with his brother Mirko, he frequented Arturo Martini’s studio.
-There he met Renato Birolli and Ennio Morlotti, with whom he showed at the Galleria del Milione.
+Afro Libio Basaldella, known professionally as Afro, was born in Udine, Italy on March 4, 1912.
+He trained in Florence and Venice, where he received a diploma in painting in 1931.
+The following year he spent time in Milan where, with his brother Mirko, he frequented Arturo Martini’s studio.
+He also met Renato Birolli and Ennio Morlotti, with whom he showed at the Galleria del Milione.
 The gallery also hosted Afro’s first solo exhibition in 1935.
-Back in Rome in 1935 (his first sojourn there having been in 1929) he exhibited works inspired by Corrado Cagli and the Roman School at the second Quadriennale.
+Back in Rome in 1935 (his first sojourn there having taken place in 1929) he exhibited works inspired by Corrado Cagli and the Roman School at the second Rome Quadriennale.

 In 1936 the fascist regime removed the decorations he had made for the Collegio dell’Opera Nazionale Ballila of Udine, claiming they did not sufficiently glorify the regime.
 The following year he held a solo exhibition at the Galleria della Cometa in Rome and afterwards travelled to Paris, where he was profoundly inspired by the work of the Impressionists.
 In 1938 Afro participated in the Venice Biennale, and during World War II taught mosaic-making at Venice's Accademia di Belle Arti.
 During this period Afro also made the cartoon for the mosaic decoration of the Palazzo dell’EUR in Rome, where his still lifes and portraits display a clear Cubist influence.
 This was the first stage in his shift towards abstraction.
 In the United States he came into contact with the Art Informel movement, and his subsequent paintings showed the influence of Arshile Gorky’s work and Jackson Pollock’s Action Painting.